sabin413/xbitinfo-data-compression/README.md

 ## **Scripts**

 - **`find_keepbits.py`**
-  Computes bitinformation **keepbits** for a NetCDF data file and saves them into a `.ini` config file.
+  Computes bitinformation **keepbits** for each variable of a NetCDF data file and saves them into a `.ini` config file.

 - **`compress_with_keepbits.py`**
   Compresses a single file using precomputed keepbits from the config file.

 - **`compress_with_keepbits_many_files.py`**
-  Compresses multiple files in a batch using the precomputed keepbits from the config file.
+  Compresses multiple files using the precomputed keepbits from the config file.

 ## **Example Config Files**
 Each script has a matching ".ini" config file with the same name for convenience, for example: